This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Popular Alyssum Varieties include:

-- Easter Bonnet series – pink, purple, and white compact varieties
+- Easter Bonnet series – compact pink, purple, and white varieties

-- Royal Carpet – deep purple fragrant flowers
+- Royal Carpet – deep purple fragrant flowers with strong scent

 Sedum